jorgediazjr/mini_programs_blend/README.md

 optional arguments:
-  -h, --help            show this help message and exit -m MINIMUM, --minimum MINIMUM
+  -h, --help            show this help message and exit -d, --dataset         If this is entered then minimum and maximum are used -m MINIMUM, --minimum MINIMUM
                         enter the minimum number of datasets you want per cluster, e.g: good_clusters -m 3 will result in all